 With a separately excited motor, overhauling speed limit, or downhill speed, will also be more constant.
 By its nature, the shunt motor will try to maintain a constant speed downhill.
 This characteristic can be enhanced by increasing the field strength with the control.
 Overhauling load control works in just the opposite way of field weakening, armature rotation slows with the increase of current in the field.
-An extension of this feature is a zero-speed detect feature which prevents the vehicle from free-wheeling down an incline, should the operator neglect to set the brake.
+An extension of this feature is a zero-speed detect feature which prevents the vehicle from free-wheeling down incline, should the operator pediect to set the brake an incline, should the operator neglect to set the brake.